Shurayukii/Simplicity/README.md

-## Current Release: 2.0.1.3:
-* Added Back BlurpleRecolor

-## Next Planned Release: 2.0.2:
+## Current Release: 2.0.2:
-* Optimization
+* Optimization Update Is Here!

 **New way of Downloading the Theme below:**